assemblerflow/flowcraft/docs/create_process.rst

 ::::::::::::::::::::::::::

 The final step is to add your new process to the list of available processes.
-This list is defined in as an attribute of the ``assemblerflow.assemblerflow.NextflowGenerator`` class, which is a dictionary mapping the process template name to the corresponding template class::
+This list is defined in as a variable in the :mod:`assemblerflow.enginge` module, which is a dictionary mapping the process template name to the corresponding template class::

     process_map = {
     <other_process>
-    my_process: Process.MyProcess
+    "my_process_template": Process.MyProcess
     }

 Note that the template string does not include the ``.nf`` extension.